37 Best Things To Do In Florence, Italy

 Shopping for Leather Goods

 Florence is known globally for its historic craftsmanship of leather products.
-They make a great souvenir, and also the experience of haggling at a leather market is a must-do when in Florence.
+These make great souvenirs, and haggling at a leather market is a must-do when in Florence.

-If you are searching for something trendy and chic, Benheart, recommended by many, is one of the coolest stores in Florence, especially for young buyers, selling shoes, bags, jackets and accessories.
+If you are searching for something trendy and chic, Benheart, recommended by many, is one of the coolest stores in Florence.
+It sells shoes, bags, jackets, and accessories, especially for young buyers.

 things to do in Florence